 Lorne to Teddy’s Lookout Drive: 2.4 kilometres // 4 minutes

-If views are what you are in for then look no further than Teddy’s Lookout.
+To take in some stunning views of the coastline, make sure to stop at Teddy’s Lookout.
 Located just minutes from Lorne, you’ll find sweeping vistas of the Saint George River draining into the Pacific Ocean.
-It is a short walk from the carpark to the viewing platforms and sometimes you can spot koalas along the way.
+It is a short walk from the car park to the viewing platforms, and sometimes you can spot koalas along the way.

 Phantom Falls